MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 # 🏠 Real Estate AI Sales Agent

-An AI-powered real estate sales assistant built with **FastAPI, PostgreSQL, LangGraph, JWT Authentication, SQLAlchemy, Alembic, and Streamlit**.
+An AI-powered real estate sales assistant built with **FastAPI, PostgreSQL, LangGraph, JWT Authentication, SQLAlchemy, Alembic, Streamlit, and Docker**.

-The system helps real estate sales agents search for available properties, collect customer leads, schedule follow-ups, and modify existing appointments through a conversational AI agent.
+The system helps real estate sales agents search for available properties, retrieve property details, create customer leads, schedule follow-ups, and update existing appointments through a conversational AI agent.

+The project combines a real backend with an AI agent that can turn natural-language requests into real actions through tool calling.

 ---

-## 🚀 Project Overview
+# 🚀 Project Overview

-The goal of this project is to build a practical AI sales agent for a real estate company.
+The goal of this project is to build a practical **AI Sales Agent for real estate companies**.

-Instead of forcing the sales agent to manually search through properties and enter customer information, the AI agent can understand natural language requests and interact with the backend through tools.
+Instead of forcing a sales agent to manually search through properties and enter customer information, the AI agent understands natural language and interacts with the backend through structured tools.

 For example:

 > "I need a 3 bedroom apartment in Cairo under 5 million."

-The AI agent can understand the request and call the property search tool with:
+The AI agent can extract the required parameters:

 ```text
 location = Cairo